camwebb/wfo-salicaceae/wfo_editing_policies.md

 include the publication year not in parentheses, or an extra page range added to the treatment page (e.g., ‘505 (-507)’).
 True errors should always be corrected.

+Template for email to IPNI:

+ipnifeedback@kew.org

+    ID number of plant/Author/Publication number
+    Literature links (from e.g. BHL, GALLICA or Bibliotheca Digital), or Link to desired change/evidence
+    A PDF or an image of a protologue.

 ## How to handle conflicting authorities